YolandiSwart/PopGen-workshop/Ancestry_inference/ADMIXTURE/Recommended_reading/README.md

-This directory contains PDF versions all necessary articles pertaining to the ADMIXTURE ancestry inference software.
+This directory contains PDF versions of all recommended reading pertaining to the ADMIXTURE ancestry inference software.